 Regular contingency funds – $612 mln

 US Federal Government Entitlement Program – provides cash benefits to needy families to help them get engaged in employment.

 The main objective of the TANF program is to help people get off the cash assistance and find employment in general States require welfare recipients to find a job within 24 months of receiving the cash benefits.

-Temporary Assistance for Needy Families is federal program that provides $16.5 billion in basic block grants per year to States for welfare of needy families with children.
+Temporary Assistance for Needy Families is a federal program that provides $16.5 billion in basic block grants per year to States for the welfare of needy families with children.

 The Federal Government requires States, under the maintenance-of-effort (MOE) requirement, to contribute their own funds – at least $10.4 billion, used for cash benefits and services given to qualifying families in need.
 States have discretion on how to manage the federal grants for Temporary Assistance for Needy Families Program.

 The purpose of Temporary Assistance for Needy Families federal grants is to help States:

 - Provide assistance to needy families with children so that they can live in their own homes or the homes of relatives;

 - End dependence of needy parents on government benefits through work, job preparation, and marriage;

 - Reduce out-of-wedlock pregnancies;